benetech/AccessibleImageSampleBook/README.md

 - photographs
 - and more!

-Each of the seven chapters in the book shows a different complex image in context of the book it came from, along with helpful tips and the code used to provide the accessible image in a digital book.
+Each of the ten chapters in the book shows a different complex image in context of the book it came from, along with helpful tips and the code used to provide the accessible image in a digital book.
 See (and hear!) the different ways that an image can be made accessible, including:

 - short and long descriptions
 - tactile graphics